Base erosion and profit shifting: Scale

 In January 2017 the OECD estimated that BEPS tools are responsible for tax losses of circa $100–240 billion per annum.
 In June 2018 an investigation by tax academic Gabriel Zucman (et alia), estimated that the figure is closer to $200 billion per annum.
-The Tax Justice Network estimated that profits of $660 billion were "shifted" in 2015 (due to Apple's Q1 2015 leprechaun economics restructuring, the largest individual BEPS transaction in history.
+The Tax Justice Network estimated that profits of $660 billion were "shifted" in 2015 due to Apple's Q1 2015 "leprechaun economics" restructuring, the largest individual BEPS transaction in history.
 The effect of BEPS tools is most felt in developing economies, who are denied the tax revenues needed to build infrastructure.

-Most BEPS activity is associated with industries with intellectual property ("IP"), namely Technology (e.g. Apple, Google, Microsoft, Oracle), and Life Sciences (e.g. Allergan, Medtronic, Pfizer and Merck & Co) (see here) as our economy is changing to become more digital and knowledge based.
+Most BEPS activity is associated with industries with intellectual property (IP), namely Technology (e.g. Apple, Google, Microsoft, Oracle), and Life Sciences (e.g. Allergan, Medtronic, Pfizer and Merck & Co) (see here) as our economy is changing to become more digital and knowledge based.
 IP is described as the raw materials of tax avoidance, and IP–based BEPS tools are responsible for the largest global BEPS income flows.
 Intangible assets such as patents, designs, trademarks (or brands) and copyrights are usually easy to identify, value and transfer, which is why they are attractive in tax planning structures for multinational companies, especially since these rights are not generally geographically bound and are therefore highly mobile.
 As a result, they can be relocated without significant costs using planned licensing structures.
-Several multinational companies use IP structuring models to separate the ownership, funding, maintenance and use rights of intangible assets from the actual activities and physical location of intangible assets to operate in a manner that the income made from the intangibles in one location is received in another location with a low/no tax regime.
+Several multinational companies use IP structuring models to separate the ownership, funding, maintenance and use rights of intangible assets from the actual activities and physical location of intangible assets to operate in a manner that the income made from the intangibles in one location is received in another location with a low or no tax regime.
 As such IP models have a meaningful role in the taxation of multinationals.
 Multinationals, for instance can establish licensing and patent holding companies suitable for offshore locations to acquire, exploit, license or sublicense IP rights for their foreign subsidiaries.
 Then profits can be shifted from the foreign subsidiary to the offshore patent owning company where low to no taxes are applied on the royalties earned.
 Any fees derived by the licensing and patent holding company from the exploitation of the intellectual property will be exempt from the tax or subject to a low tax rate in the tax haven jurisdiction, these companies can also be used to avoid high withholding taxes that are normally charged on royalties coming from the country in which they are derived, furthermore they can be reduced by double taxation treaties between countries.
 Many countries allow for the deductions in respect of expenditure on research and development (R&D) or on the acquisition of IP.
 As such MNE's can set up R&D facilities in countries where the best tax advantage can be obtained.
 As such MNEs can make use of an attractive research infrastructure and generous R&D tax incentives in one country and benefit in another from low tax rates on the income from exploiting intangible assets.